See if any of this sounds true to you.

 Double-glazing is a fantastic invention.
 It’s stronger than single glazing, more secure, it’s practically draught-proof (apart from the trickle vents built into the window – more on that later), it keeps out noise and it keeps in heat.

 With modern double-glazing your windows are effectively sealed shut.
-No more fresh air in your home through the dodgy timber frames.
+No more fresh air in your home through the old timber frames.
 Now, all of your fresh air comes through the window’s little trickle vents.
-But these trickle vents don’t do enough.
+But these trickle vents don’t do enough ventilation, particularly in winter.

 Washing, cooking and breathing all create moist air in the home.
 In a double-glazed home, this moist, warm air gets stale, especially in winter when windows are shut tight.
 This has to be dealt with or it causes condensation, humidity and, as a consequence, health problems like asthma.